Students must be formally admitted to The University of Scranton, in order to register for any graduate courses.

-The Second Degree or Program Request Form, new application and fee, three letters of reference and, if applicable, official transcripts of any course work undertaken since graduation from The University of Scranton.
-Any remaining supporting materials will be obtained from the student’s previous file.
+The Second Degree or Program Request Form, new application, three letters of reference and, if applicable, official transcripts of any course work undertaken since graduation from The University of Scranton.

 Retention of Application Files

 Applications for admission will be kept for one year from the date of receipt.
-If the application has not been completed during this period, it will be destroyed.
 There will be no action on incomplete applications for admission.

-Admission is for the academic year beginning in September, or in programs with duly noted rolling admissions, admission is for the time period stated in the admission letter.
-If a student does not complete for class during this period, the application will be destroyed.
-Once a file has been destroyed, an applicant who subsequently decides to seek admission to a graduate program at the University will be required to complete a new application file.
+Admission is for the academic year beginning in August/September, or in programs with duly noted rolling admissions, admission is for the time period stated in the admission letter.
+Once that time period expires, an applicant who subsequently decides to seek admission to a graduate program at the University will be required to complete a new application file.

 Students accepted into the Doctor of Physical Therapy program must attend in the year in which they were admitted.
 If the student does not attend, he/she must reapply if they wish to be considered for a subsequent year.